 Sometimes the interviewers have no idea about the expenses students have for travel, accommodation, meals, study materials, learning equipments and for other things.
 Therefore, it is good to prepare a monthly expense report.
 A simple break of your expenses, activity after activity, day after day will be helpful for you.

-Few Interview Questions and guidelines to prepare answers:
+Few Scholarship Interview Questions and guidelines to prepare answers: